-Arrears performance has remained good, despite the impact of Covid.
-EKHA established a Tenant Fund to provide mitigation for those most badly affected financially by the pandemic.
-We expect the cost-of-living crisis to impact on our ability to collect rent going forward, and in April 2022 the Board approved the recruitment of a full time Welfare Benefit/Tenancy Sustainment Officer which was filled in January 2023.
-The association will continue to generate additional income for our tenants through this service.
+Arrears performance has remained good, despite straitened economic times.
+EKHA has established a Tenant Fund to provide mitigation for those most badly affected financially.
+From January 2023 EKHA has employed a full time Tenancy Sustainment Officer who has successfully generated additional income for our tenants.